" "

 About Me

 I am an applied microeconomist working on the intersection between development economics and empirical market design.
 My research focuses on evaluating how different market features (e.g. thickness in education markets) affect various welfare metrics of their participants (e.g. student dropout rates), especially in low- and middle-income countries.
-Overall, my research agenda aims to study the long-run, general equilibrium effects of policies that foster equality of opportunity, especially when it comes to investing in human capital.
+Overall, my research agenda aims to study the general equilibrium effects of policies that foster equality of opportunity, especially when it comes to investing in human capital.
 To do so, I leverage experimental and quasi-experimental program-evaluation tools and integrate them with insights drawn from empirical industrial organization to understand the equilibrium behavior of agents.

 PUBLICATIONS